Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Proof of the Main Theorem C

 \subsection{Driving down $\A_\na(\Lambdapmp)$}

-In the setting of Theorem~I, where $\h \subgroup \IA_n(\Z/3)$ is finitely generated and irreducible with respect to an $\h$-invariant free factor system $\F$ such that $\F \sqsubset \{[F_n]\}$ is a multi-edge extension, the desired conclusion is the existence of $\phi \in \h$ which is irreducible rel $\F$.
-From the Weak Attraction Theory developed in \PartThree, this conclusion follows if one can exhibit a dual lamination pair $\Lambda^\pm_\phi \in \L^\pm_\phi$ such that that the joint free factor support of $\F$ and $\Lambda^\pm_\phi$ is ``large enough''---namely is equal to $\{[F_n]\}$---and such that the nonattracting subgroup system $\A_\na(\Lambdapmp)$ is ``small enough''---namely is equal to either $\F$ (in the nongeometric case) or to the union of $\F$ and a single rank~$1$ component that together with $\F$ fills $\{[F_n]\}$ (in the geometric case).
+In the setting of Theorem~I, where $\h \subgroup \IA_n(\Z/3)$ is irreducible with respect to an $\h$-invariant free factor system $\F$ such that $\F \sqsubset \{[F_n]\}$ is a multi-edge extension, and where either $\h$ is finitely generated or some lamination pair of some element of $\h$ is not supported by~$\F$, the desired conclusion is the existence of $\phi \in \h$ which is irreducible rel $\F$.
+From the Weak Attraction Theory developed in \PartThree, this conclusion follows if one can exhibit $\phi \in \h$ and a dual lamination pair $\Lambda^\pm_\phi \in \L^\pm_\phi$ such that that the joint free factor support of $\F$ and $\Lambda^\pm_\phi$ is ``large enough'' --- namely is equal to $\{[F_n]\}$ --- and such that the nonattracting subgroup system $\A_\na(\Lambdapmp)$ is ``small enough'' --- namely is equal to either $\F$ (in the nongeometric case) or to the union of $\F$ and a single rank~$1$ component that together with $\F$ fills $\{[F_n]\}$ (in the geometric case).

-In this section we focus on the problem of making $\A_\na(\Lambdapmp)$ small enough, with particular attention on attaining the equation $\A_\na(\Lambdapmp)=\F$.
+In this section we focus on the problem of minimizing $\A_\na(\Lambdapmp)$, with particular attention on attaining the equation $\A_\na(\Lambdapmp)=\F$.
 Of course this equation implies that $\Lambdapmp$ is a nongeometric lamination pair and so it would be impossible to attain if it so happened that the subgroup $\h$ is geometric above~$\F$ (Definition~\ref{DefGeometricAboveF}).

-Fortunately, as the next proposition shows, in the nongeometric case one can attain the desired equation $\A_\na(\Lambdapmp)=\F$ for some $\phi$, and in the geometric case one can just finish off the conclusion of Theorem I in its entirety, with even stronger conclusions that will be used in Theorem~J (see Section~\ref{SectionRelGeomIrr}).
+Fortunately, as the next proposition shows, in the nongeometric case one can attain the desired equation $\A_\na(\Lambdapmp)=\F$ for some $\phi$, whereas in the geometric case one can just finish off the conclusion of Theorem I in its entirety; furthermore one obtains even stronger conclusions that will be used in Theorem~J (see Section~\ref{SectionRelGeomIrr}).
 Recall that the vertex group system $\A_\na(\Lambda^\pm_\phi)$ is a free factor system system if and only if $\Lambda^\pm_\phi$ is nongeometric; in particular, if $\Lambda^\pm_\phi$ is geometric then $\A_\na(\Lambda^\pm_\phi)$ is properly carried by its free factor support $\F_\supp(\A_\na(\Lambda^\pm_\phi))$.